sjb296/ECM1400-Coursework/README.md

 The central element displays various COVID data, provided by the UK's COVID API.
 To schedule a new update, use the form in the centre of the UI.
 The time field represents the number of hours and minutes between the firings of the particular update.
 E.g. 12:15 means "every 12 hours and 15 minutes" if the event is repeating, and "In 12 hours and 15 minutes" if it is not.

 The file services/updates.csv is NOT to be modified by anything but the app itself!
 Modification of this file may lead to undefined and undesired behaviour.
+The same goes for services/excluded\_news.txt.

 ### Configuration